 Before going through this article, it is recommended to have a basic understanding about:

-How to install Scilab
+- How to create a Scilab script file

 When designing an algorithm we might come up with a situation in which we would like to define some actions function of the state/value of another variable.
 If the control variable has multiple states, for a better structure and readability of the code, it is better to use SELECT CASE instead of IF ELSEIF conditional statements.